sushantsj/talking-clock/README.md

 # talking-clock
-Talking clock application to show time in human friendly format This project consists of three objectives that involve creating a command-line program and a REST service to convert numeric time to human-friendly text.
+Talking clock application to show time in human friendly format This project consists of three objectives that involve creating a command-line program with and without arguments and a REST service to convert numeric time to human-friendly text.

 ## Prequisites:
 1. JDK-> 1.8